scossu/lakesuperior/docs/contributing.rst

 ============================

-Lakesuperior has been so far a single person’s off-hours project (with much very valuable input from several sides).
+Lakesuperior has been so far a single person’s off-hours project (with much valuable input from several sides).
 In order to turn into anything close to a Beta release and eventually to a production-ready implementation, it needs some community love.